Chikanz/Duck-Pizza/_Games/Jam-Games.markdown

 [Play it on itch!](https://snootboop.itch.io/frantic-fortunes)

-*ok like the bulk of these games were made in 48 hours but I definitely polished them up a little after the fact*
+*ok like the bulk of these games were made in 48 hours but I definitely polished them up a little after*